juliajyshin/InstaDiary/README.md

 Click Here to Visit: [https://afternoon-tor-25292.herokuapp.com/](https://afternoon-tor-25292.herokuapp.com/)

 ## To Log In
- - You can fake create your own Login Information (or)
+ - You can fake create your own Login Information or...
  - Use this guest login :
+   - Name: John Smith
-   - Email: johnsmith@gmail.com
+   - Email: john@gmail.com
    - Password: 123456

 ## Project Description